 The revised Development Control Strategy (DCS) does introduce new dwelling typologies.
 There is a diverse range of dwelling types to respond to a variety of living conditions and community expectations as described below.
-The types of dwellings are contained within Appendix B of the revised Calderwood DCS.
+The types of dwellings are contained within the revised Calderwood DCS, and provide for:

-- Affordability within a master planned community with convenient access to open space, recreation, education, shopping and health. - Smaller household types including families downsizing, semiretired households and those entering the property market for the first time - Diversity in ownership and maintenance of housing to meet the lifestyle expectations of owners - Increase density around mixed use centres, Local Parks and along public transport corridors to sustain economic prosperity and efficiencies in infrastructure
+- Affordability within a master planned community with convenient access to open space, recreation, education, shopping and health. - Smaller household types including families downsizing, semiretired households and those entering the property market for the first time. - Diversity in ownership and maintenance of housing to meet the lifestyle expectations of owners. - Increase density around mixed use centres and Local Parks to sustain economic prosperity and efficiencies in infrastructure where slope permits (Figure 18).